The A-frame Residency

-The Purdy house is now the site of the A-Frame Residency Program, under which writers are offered a time and place to work in a location that is attractive and of historic significance.
-Each year between mid-April and mid-November the house will be open for the residency.
-Writers who are Canadian citizens or permanent residents may apply for a term of four to twelve weeks.
+The Purdy house is now the site of the A-frame Residency Program, under which writers are offered a time and place to work in a location that is attractive and of historic significance.
+Each year between mid-April and mid-October, the house will be open for the residency.
+Writers who are Canadian citizens or permanent residents (landed immigrant status) may apply for a term of two to twelve weeks.
 The residency will be open to all writers, but preference will be given to poetry and poetry projects.
-Each year the jury will also consider proposals for a four-week project in critical writing about Canadian poetry and will be open to unusual and creative ideas for residencies.
+Each year the Selection Committee will also consider proposals for a one- to four-week project in critical writing about Canadian poetry, and will be open to unusual and creative ideas for residencies.

 Travel to Ameliasburgh will be paid.
-Those awarded the residency will be given a stipend of $650 dollars ($500 honorarium and $150 travel) a week while living in the A-frame, and will be free to spend their time on their writing.
-Residents will be expected to participate in one public event for each month of their stay—the event could be a reading, lecture, workshop, an event in a local school or some other literary activity – and to consider other reasonable requests.
-These events will take place in one of the larger communities nearby, Picton, Belleville, Kingston.
-As well there is an event at the Town Hall in Ameliasburgh each April to coincide with National Poetry Month and National Al Purdy Day, April 21.
-All this will be organized in collaboration with the Prince Edward County Arts Council, and a dedicated group in Ameliasburgh and the local area.
+Those awarded the residency will be given a stipend of $750 dollars ($600 honorarium and $150 travel) a week while living in the A-frame, and will be free to spend their time on their writing.
+Residents will be expected to participate in one public event for each four weeks of their stay, or complete a community-based project as noted above – the event could be a reading, lecture, workshop, an event in a local school or some other literary activity – and to consider other reasonable requests.
+These events will take place in one of the larger communities nearby: Picton, Belleville, Kingston, Tweed, Trenton.
 Residents will be offered a temporary library card for the excellent library at Queen’s University in Kingston, where many of Al Purdy’s papers are held.
-Those awarded a residency will be asked to donate at least one copy of one of their books to the Residency Library.
+Those awarded a residency will be asked to donate at least one copy of one of their books to the Residency Library at the A-frame.
 Writers in residence will also be encouraged to make themselves known at the Purdy Library in Ameliasburgh and to donate a book.
 They may also wish to discuss with the local liaison the possibility of working with local schools.

 Applications should include: